Ray Ring (writer): Journalism Awards

-Other journalism (a sampling)

-"Border out of control: National security runs roughshod over the Arizona wild", [High Country News], June 16, 2014.

-"Ecosystems 101: Hard lessons from the mighty salmon runs of Alaska’s Bristol Bay", High Country News, Nov.
-25, 2013.

-"How conservation works south of the border", High Country News, April 30, 2012.

-"Obama does Montana ... and vice versa", High Country News, Aug 15, 2009.

-"Wolf at the door: Now that the West's top predator has reached civilization's back porch, managers face some agonizing decisions", High Country News, May 27, 2002.

 Personal life

-Ring attended six universities, and earned a bachelor's in journalism at the University of Colorado-Boulder in 1979.
+Ring attended six universities, and earned a bachelor's in journalism at the University of Colorado Boulder in 1979.
 He took creative writing courses from William Tenn at Penn State and Buzz Poverman at the University of Arizona.
 He also designed and taught a course on environmental politics at Montana State University-Bozeman, as an adjunct in 2006-2007.

-In his 20s Ring held blue-collar jobs including city firefighter, taxi driver, and head of maintenance at the University of Colorado Mountain Research Station.
+In his 20s, Ring held blue-collar jobs including city firefighter, taxi driver, and head of maintenance at the University of Colorado Mountain Research Station.